-This tip was inspired by a note I recently received from a new Intuiface user.
-In response to one of their questions I had shared a link to our online documentation - the Knowledge Base - and in response my contact wrote, "Wow!
+This tip was inspired by a note we recently received from a new Intuiface user.
+In response to one of their questions, we shared a link to our online documentation - this Help Center - and in response, the contact wrote, "Wow!
 I had no idea you had all of this online!"

 The following list is summarized here online:

-100+ articles on just about any topic.
+200+ articles on just about any topic.
 Creating collections.
-Loading websites, Building forms.
-Writing interfaces.
+Loading websites.
+Building forms.
+Writing interfaces to services in the cloud.
 Using timers.
 You name it, it's probably here.
-And we update it virtually daily so it's always current.
+And we update it virtually daily, so it's always current.

 A searchable database of questions asked and answered.
-Free Edition users can also submit questions for community response while Pro and Enterprise Edition users can submit questions to our very talented Support staff.
+All users - both Trial and paid - can submit questions to our very talented Support staff.

 We ran a webinar about one month ago and it was a great success.
-Over one hour I give you an in-depth look at Intuiface basics, coupled with question-and-answer sessions conducted with webinar attendees.
-We'll run more of these live sessions in the future but no need to wait - watch this one today.
+Over one hour, we give you an in-depth look at Intuiface basics, coupled with question-and-answer sessions conducted with webinar attendees.

-We also put together this quick look at advanced features like binding and triggers and actions.
-May not make you an expert but it does clarify what we mean by these advanced principles and how you might find them useful.
+We also put together this quick look at advanced features like binding and triggers & actions.
+It may not make you an expert but it does clarify what we mean by these advanced principles and how you might find them useful.

 Now you know how to find answers and insight for your Intuiface questions!